hughobrien/psu-constitution/README.md

 2. A copy of the Constitution, including any amendments, a copy of the annual report and any plans for the PSU’s activities, including the budget, shall be made available to all students at the start of each academic year.

-3. All meeting materials of the PSU meeting shall be considered open to all members of the PSU.
+3. All meeting materials of the PSU meetings shall be considered open to all members of the PSU.
 However, the members of the meeting may vote to hold a specific meeting or an item of a meeting as a closed session.

 4. The regulations for the organisation of PSU meetings shall be outlined in Schedule 3: Meeting Regulations.

 ## Article 15: Amendments

-1. Alterations to the Articles of this Constitution must be decided at an Annual General Meeting or an Extra-ordinary General Meeting.
+1. Alterations to the Articles of this Constitution must be decided at an AGM or an EGM.

-2. Approval of two thirds of members present and voting at an AGM or EGM is required for Change.
+2. Approval of two thirds of members present and voting at an AGM or EGM is required for change.
+TODO: Quorum?

-3. Constitutional amendments come into effect the day after the Annual General Meeting or Extra-ordinary General Meeting at which it is passed.
+3. Constitutional amendments come into effect the day after the AGM or EGM at which it is passed.

 4. PSU Council can amend the Schedules of this Constitution.

-5. Approval of two thirds of eligible voting members present at the council meeting is required for change
+5. Approval of two thirds of eligible voting members present at the council meeting is required for change.
+TODO: match against above language.

-6. The Constitution shall be reviewed by the union at least every three years from the date of ratification of the Constitution and approved by the PSU Council.
+6. The Constitution shall be reviewed by the PSU at least every three years from the date of ratification of the Constitution and approved by the PSU Council.
 A special Constitutional review committee will be set up by PSU council in order to complete the review and shall have representatives from Clubs and Societies and ULSU.

 ## Article 16: Removal of an Officer

 1. Every directly elected Executive Officer or Council members shall be liable to be removed from office on a proposal to that effect approved by a Referendum held in accordance with Schedule 2: Election Regulations.
 Where such a proposal is approved it shall take effect upon the declaration of the Returning Officer.
-A quorum for the removal of an officer shall be 50% of the total valid poll in the previous election of the position.
-Where such a proposal is approved, s/he will be deemed to have resigned and may not stand for re-election in any subsequent election.
+A quorum for the removal of an officer shall be half of the total valid poll in the previous election of the position.
+Where such a proposal is approved, the officer will be deemed to have resigned and may not stand for re-election in any subsequent election.

 2. The indirectly elected executive officers and council members shall be liable to be removed from office on a proposal to that effect to PSU Council approved by their constituencies and Schedule 1: Election Regulations, of the Constitution.

-3. The PSU Executive Nominee, as affiliates, shall not be deemed resigned by the PSU.
+3. The PSU Executive Nominees, as affiliates, shall not be deemed resigned by the PSU.
 They can be excluded from representing postgraduate students on PSU and University committees.
 The PSU could then seek the PSU Executive to nominate a replacement representative.

 4. The regulations for a ballot to remove a member of the executive from office shall be determined by the returning officer, within the limits of this Constitution.

 ## Article 17: Interpretation

 1. In the event of a challenge to any part of this Constitution it shall be the role of the President to interpret the Constitution.
 Any member of the PSU who is dissatisfied with the President’s ruling may, by notice in writing delivered within two weeks of the President’s ruling, appeal to the PSU Council.
-If a member of the union remains unsatisfied with the ruling of union council they put forward a motion to general meeting.
+If a member of the union remains unsatisfied with the ruling of the Council they may put forward a motion to general meeting.

 ## Article 18: Definitions